What a Cloned Ferret Means for Species Conservation

 Elizabeth Ann was born over two months ago at the Fish and Wildlife Conservation Center in Colorado, yet the press announcement was made on February 18th, as scientists often want to ensure the clone is healthy and adapting well before tooting any horns.

 Cloning has proven to be a historically inefficient process with plenty of risks and failures.
 Dolly was the singular live lamb out of a total of 277 cloned embryos, while twin monkeys cloned in 2017 were the only successful attempts out of 21.
 The efficiency rate has significantly increased, but problems remain even after the first months of the cloned offspring’s life.
 Most reproductive cloning experiments conducted so far with mammals have resulted in health issues ranging from weakened immune systems to birth defects in vital organs such as the liver, heart, and brain.
-In 2003, a program attempted reviving an endangered species through 30 banteng clone pregnancies, out of which only half were successfully implanted and one alone made it to term.
+In 2003, a program attempted to revive an endangered species through 30 banteng clone pregnancies, out of which only half were successfully implanted and one alone made it to term.
 It resulted in twin calves, and while one was deemed healthy and raised in captivity, the other was euthanized days after birth due to its abnormal size.

 Another problem worth discussing is the relative age of the chromosomes resulting from the initial somatic cells.
 The chromosomes’ endings, named telomeres, get shorter as the chromosomes divide over time, eventually preventing further division and triggering the death of the cell.
 While this is a natural occurrence in cell aging, taking an adult cell for the creation of an embryo might cut short the newly born animal’s life.
-Dolly was cloned using cells from a 6-year-old sheep and later died at six herself - the average sheep lifespan being twelve.
+Dolly was cloned using cells from a six-year-old sheep and later died at six herself - the average sheep lifespan being twelve.

 Elizabeth Ann’s tests show her in perfect health and she will continue to be monitored for most of her life.
 Although she will not be reintroduced into the wild, her offspring’s offspring should be eventually cleared for reintegration in three to four years, according to scientists at Revive & Restore.